-The ultimate list of TikTok trends for Gen Z marketing (updated: June 2025)
+The ultimate list of TikTok trends for Gen Z marketing in 2026

-Gen Z is rewriting the rules of brand discovery on TikTok.
-Here’s how to stay relevant.
+Gen Z is rewriting the rules of brand discovery—and TikTok is where it’s happening.

-As of 2025, the platform boasts 1.59 billion monthly users, with nearly half (45%) falling in the Gen Z demographic (ages 10–25).
-That makes it a must-watch—and must-understand—platform for any brand trying to stay relevant.
+As of January 2025, the platform boasts 1.59 billion monthly users worldwide, with 30.7% falling in the Gen Z demographic (ages 18–25).
+For marketers, that makes TikTok one of the most important platforms for reaching younger audiences.

 But beyond raw reach, TikTok’s real power lies in its trends.
 These bite-sized, viral moments reflect what Gen Z cares about right now: authenticity, humor, identity, and a break from traditional advertising.

 As a Gen Z user myself, I rarely start with Google when I’m searching for something new.
 Whether it’s product reviews, how-tos, travel tips, or even life advice, TikTok is where I go first.
 The results are visual, personal, and—most importantly—real.
 That behavior isn’t unique to me.
-It’s fast becoming the norm, and it’s reshaping how brands need to show up online.
+According to a survey by Resolve, 53% of Gen Z search TikTok, Reddit, or YouTube before Google when looking for information.

 This article explores TikTok’s evolution into a discovery engine, the behavioral patterns driving Gen Z’s engagement, and the top 2025 trends shaping what—and how—brands should market.